Frequently Asked Questions

 What are your hours of availability?

-I’m available to meet Monday - Friday 9:00 am to 6:00 pm.
+I’m available to meet Monday - Thursday 9:00 am to 5:00 pm.
 If this doesn’t work for your schedule, I’m open to meeting outside these times on a case-by-case basis.
-For virtual sessions, I use Simple Practice, a HIPAA-compliant telehealth platform.
-I also have in-person availability on Wednesdays at our office in Midtown East, right next to Grand Central.
+As a staff therapist at Triska Psychotherapy, I use Sessions Health, a HIPAA-compliant telehealth platform.
+I’m not currently offering in-person sessions but am hoping this will change sometime in the near future.